 - Dorothea Lange: The Photographer Who Found the Faces of the Depression – She may be one of the most famous American photographers in history.
 However, this fun children’s book that explores Lange’s rebellions as a student may inspire the photographer in your little one!

-Beyond classes and books, spring brings many arts and crafts for toddlers to the forefront.
-While winter is a good time to go to events at the theatre or concert hall, you can do many activities outside in spring.
-Send your children outside with some sidewalk chalk to make their own drawings or gather flowers to press.
+Beyond classes and books, spring brings many arts and crafts for kids to the forefront.
+Winter is a good time to go to events at the theatre or concert hall or to do DIY projects and crafts indoors.
+In spring and summer, you can do many activities outside to fuel your child’s creativity.
+Send your kids outside with some sidewalk chalk to make their own drawings or gather flowers to press.

-Art is a natural part of childhood.
+Paint, glue and paper – art is a natural part of childhood.
 However, as children get older it can be more difficult for them to take the time for creativity.
 Fortunately, with classes, books and visits to the arts and crafts store, they may be inspired to follow their passion.